 This is the network that established the foundations of prestige drama with The Sopranos and The Wire.
-Its ludicrously expensive adaptation of George R.R.
-Martin’s A Song of Ice and Fire fantasy series captured the pop culture zeitgeist in a way that hadn’t been done since Dallas and is unlikely to happen again any time soon.
-While some skeptics predicted HBO might collapse in a flurry of cancelled subscriptions when the epic series ended, the network has continued to deliver with Watchmen, a sophisticated superhero show that dominated this year’s Emmy nominations.
+Game of Thrones, its ludicrously expensive adaptation of George R.R.
+Martin’s A Song of Ice and Fire fantasy series, captured the pop culture zeitgeist in a way that hadn’t been done since Dallas and is unlikely to happen again any time soon.
+While some skeptics predicted HBO might collapse in a flurry of cancelled subscriptions when the epic series ended, the network has continued to deliver with the likes Watchmen, Succession, White Lotus and more.

-If you’re considering subscribing or have already joined and are looking for some viewing inspiration, we’ve put together a list to the best HBO shows.
+If you’re considering subscribing or have already joined and are looking for some viewing inspiration, we’ve put together a list to the best HBO shows, including HBO Max originals.
 The wide range of genres ensures there’s something you’ll love regardless of your mood or preferences.